-In this special, intergenerational class, we invite families to have fun and explore movement while learning aerial hammock together.
-Kids and Youth ages 7-17 can join this class with a parent, grandparent, caregiver, or other responsible adult to learn in a fun, collaborative, environment.
+Families are invited to learn aerial hammock and ground circus skills together in this intergenerational class.
+Kids and Youth ages 7-14 can join this class with a parent, grandparent, caregiver, or other responsible adult to learn in a fun, collaborative, environment.
 Up to two kids or youth can join with each adult (if you'd like to request an exception to this ratio, please reach out to the studio before registering).
 Family members who reside at the same address get a 10% discount for each additional person registering (e.g. adult pays full price, each related child that lives at the same address gets 10% off).

 This class will focus on Aerial Hammock as the primary aerial apparatus and will also feature play based warm-up and ground based skills and even some partner skills that families can work on together.
 Skills taught will be tailored to the age, ability, and experience of the students.
 No experience required.